sealionking/drupal_module_og-sm/og_sm_breadcrumb/README.md

 This module provides also a Site feature.
 When the Site Feature (og_sm_feature) module is enabled, breadcrumb settings can be configured per Site.

-This allows also to override the root of the breadcrumb by one or more (external) links.
+It also allows to override the root of the breadcrumb by one or more (external) links.